 Each weekday we give the dogs a break between 12-2pm.
 During this time each dog goes into a crate (let us know if your dog cannot be crated) and we give each of them a dish of water to help them rehydrate, which is especially important during the warmer months.
 We turn down the lights, turn on some calming music, and let them rest.
 Due to allergies and stomach issues experienced by many of our guests, we do not give treats or food unless it is brought by the owner.
 There are no drop offs or pick ups allowed during this break.

-To enroll your dog in daycare at Happy Hounds, we require an initial “trial day” where we can get to know your dog and determine their suitability for group play.
-We also require that you provide us with copies of your dog’s shot records showing they are up to date on their Rabies, Distemper, and Parvovirus (for puppies) vaccinations.
+ENROLLMENT: To get your dog started in daycare at Happy Hounds, we require an initial “trial day” where we can get to know your dog and determine their suitability for group play.
+We also require that you provide us with copies of your dog’s shot records showing they are up to date on their Rabies, Distemper, and Parvovirus (for puppies) vaccinations prior to their trial day.
 To get a jump start on your pups enrollment CLICK HERE!

 Over 3,200 square feet of our 6,800 square foot facility are allocated to secured indoor/outdoor play space.